+Coffee drinkers have an important decision to make when choosing their coffeemaker and making their coffee—whether to use paper or permanent coffee filters.
 While some prefer to use paper filters in their coffeemaker and feel they're better when it comes to coffee taste, permanent coffee filters are becoming very popular with consumers.
-Does the type of filter affect the taste of brewed coffee?

 Coffeemakers often come with a permanent filter, but if your coffee machine does not have this accessory, you'll have to make a choice between paper or a permanent filter.

 Paper filters are economical to use since a package will last for a pretty long time.
 You will need one filter per brew, so buying bulk size filter packages can be an economical choice.
 Using paper coffee filters makes discarding coffee grounds quick and easy as you simply lift the used filter and coffee grounds out of the basket and throw it away.
 The main drawback to using paper filters is finding a supplier for the right size and style (cone or basket) that your coffeemaker requires and the regular cost of purchasing them.
 It's also advisable to keep a convenient supply on hand so that you don't run out.

 The main benefit of using a permanent filter in your coffee maker is to reap the long-term savings.
 Though a package of paper filters at $3 or less may seem to be the most economical, a permanent filter at around $10 or so, will quickly pay for itself within the first few weeks, depending on how much coffee you make.